 Curiosity, a drive to learn and a willingness to step beyond the bounds of your professional training are valued by our faculty.
 Ask yourself this: when you look up a topic in a reference book, how many other interesting topics do you read about before you get to that topic you initially were seeking?
 Are you the person everyone approaches with thorny questions they are unable to answer?
 Does it frustrate you to not have an answer—and do you then set out to find that answer?

-Yes!
-Learn about the University of Kansas Medical Center and resources for students, including the Registrar's Office, Student Health Services, Student Counseling and Educational Support Services, Student Financial Aid, Diversity & Inclusion and the Kirmayer Fitness Center.
+Learn about the University of Kansas Medical Center and resources for students, including the Office of the Registrar, Student Health Services, Student Counseling and Educational Support Services, Office of Student Financial Aid, diversity and inclusion efforts, and the Kirmayer Fitness Center.

-What courses are required in the Therapeutic Science Ph.D. program?
+What courses are required in the therapeutic science program?